Thalpy/Politicards/README.md

+# Guide to Card Trigger-Effects

+For objects with Trigger Effects Str - this is where you can add trigger-effect combos to an object (i.e. card/crisis).
+The title is the name of the effect - this goes verbatim into the Effect Name section in the Unity Editor.
+The vars are variable in length depending on how many variables the effect has.
+Each part will list how many vars to enter, the order in crutial.

+## Effects

+### Draw
+Draws a card
+Vars 1:
+[0] The number of cards drawn

+### Discard
+Discard a card
+Vars 1:
+[0] The number of cards discarded

+### Power
+Adjusts the power var of a specific faction - negatives remove, positives add.
+Vars 2:
+[0] The strength of the effect (10 will add 10)
+[1] The faction index to target or the name of the faction

+### Happiness
+Adjusts the happiness var of a specific faction - negatives remove, positives add.
+Vars 2:
+[0] The strength of the effect (10 will add 10)
+[1] The faction index to target or the name of the faction

+### Progress
+Adjusts the progress var of a specific faction - negatives remove, positives add.
+This can be trigger dependant.
+Vars 2:
+[0] The strength of the effect (10 will add 10)
+[1] The faction index to target or the name of the faction

+### Double
+Doubles the object's effects to be 2x as powerful.
+Vars:
+[0]+ Putting each entry as a effect name will ignore this effect in the doubling process. (i.e. put the names of the effects you want to ignore in the list)

+## Triggers

+### Instant
+The Default one.
+If trigger Name is blank this will be used by default.
+This causes the effect to trigger on use (i.e. on card use or on Crisis Start)
+No vars needed.

+### OnUse
+Triggers when a card is used.
+Vars 1:
+[0] The card name that triggers this effect.

+### TimeOut
+Triggers after a specific number of turns has passed.
+Vars 1:
+[0] The number of turns to wait before triggering.

+### Unhappy
+Triggers when a faction is unhappy.
+Vars 1:
+[0] The faction index to trigger on.

+## Troubleshooting

+### FormatException: Input string was not in a correct format.
+You have your input vars in the wrong format.
+Make sure they're in the right order

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Thalpy/Politicards/edit/main/README.md) to maintain and preview the content for your website in Markdown files.